SchattenMonarch/GoogleKickStart_Solutions2022/README.md

 ## List of all solutions

-Problems that are solved are marked with a ☑ are solved in at least one language.
+Problems that are solved in at least one language are marked with a ☑.
 The name of the author and the language of the solution will be listed as well.

+Note: Only solutions are linked.
+If you are interested in solving a problem go to the issues.
+You'll find a link to all the problem descriptions in each issue.

+Thank you in advance. 👍

+Good luck and have fun. ⚡

 ### Round: Coding Practice with Kick Start Session #1

-- [x] 1. <a href="https://github.com/SchattenMonarch/GoogleKickStart_Solutions2022/tree/main/Coding%20Practice%20with%20Kick%20Start%20Session%20%231/Sample%20Problem">Sample Problem.
-Solution author: Dennis Folz aka SchattenMonarch (language C)</a> <br>
+- [x] 1. <a href="https://github.com/SchattenMonarch/GoogleKickStart_Solutions2022/tree/main/Coding%20Practice%20with%20Kick%20Start%20Session%20%231/Sample%20Problem">Sample Problem. </a> <br>
+- Soved in C by Dennis Folz aka [SchattenMonarch](https://github.com/SchattenMonarch)
-- [x] 2. <a href="https://github.com/SchattenMonarch/GoogleKickStart_Solutions2022/tree/main/Coding%20Practice%20with%20Kick%20Start%20Session%20%231/Centauri%20Prime">Centauri Prime.
-Solution author: Dennis Folz aka SchattenMonarch (language C++)</a> <br>
+- [x] 2. <a href="https://github.com/SchattenMonarch/GoogleKickStart_Solutions2022/tree/main/Coding%20Practice%20with%20Kick%20Start%20Session%20%231/Centauri%20Prime">Centauri Prime.</a> <br>
+- Soved in C++ by Dennis Folz aka [SchattenMonarch](https://github.com/SchattenMonarch)
-- [x] 3. <a href="https://github.com/SchattenMonarch/GoogleKickStart_Solutions2022/tree/main/Coding%20Practice%20with%20Kick%20Start%20Session%20%231/H-index">H-index.
-Solution author: Dennis Folz aka SchattenMonarch (language C)</a> <br>
+- [x] 3. <a href="https://github.com/SchattenMonarch/GoogleKickStart_Solutions2022/tree/main/Coding%20Practice%20with%20Kick%20Start%20Session%20%231/H-index">H-index.</a> <br>
+- Soved in C by Dennis Folz aka [SchattenMonarch](https://github.com/SchattenMonarch)
 - [ ] 4. <a href="">Hex</a> <br>
 - [ ] 5. <a href="">Milk Tea</a> <br>